Rayonier (NYSE:RYN) Issues Earnings Results

-Rayonier (NYSE:RYN) posted its earnings results on Wednesday.
-The real estate investment trust reported $0.12 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.10 by $0.02, RTT News reports.
-Rayonier had a net margin of 6.47% and a return on equity of 2.82%.
-The firm had revenue of $178.80 million during the quarter, compared to analysts’ expectations of $193.18 million.
+Rayonier (NYSE:RYN) released its quarterly earnings data on Wednesday.
+The real estate investment trust reported $0.12 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.10 by $0.02, RTT News reports.
+The firm had revenue of $178.80 million for the quarter, compared to the consensus estimate of $193.18 million.
+Rayonier had a net margin of 8.32% and a return on equity of 3.76%.
+The company’s quarterly revenue was up 7.6% on a year-over-year basis.
 During the same period in the previous year, the company earned $0.02 earnings per share.
-The company’s revenue was up 7.6% compared to the same quarter last year.
 Rayonier updated its FY 2020

 After-Hours guidance to 0.36-0.44 EPS.

-RYN has been the subject of a number of analyst reports.
-DA Davidson upgraded shares of Rayonier from a “neutral” rating to a “buy” rating and set a $33.00 price objective for the company in a research note on Friday, November 1st.
-Citigroup boosted their price objective on shares of Rayonier from $30.00 to $33.00 and gave the stock a “neutral” rating in a research note on Friday, January 17th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and an average price target of $31.75.
+A number of analysts have recently issued reports on the stock.
+Citigroup raised their target price on shares of Rayonier from $30.00 to $33.00 and gave the stock a “neutral” rating in a research note on Friday, January 17th.
+DA Davidson upgraded shares of Rayonier from a “neutral” rating to a “buy” rating and set a $33.00 price target on the stock in a research note on Friday, November 1st.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the company.
+Rayonier currently has a consensus rating of “Hold” and an average target price of $31.75.

 Rayonier is a leading timberland real estate investment trust with assets located in some of the most productive softwood timber growing regions in the United States and New Zealand.
 As of December 31, 2018, Rayonier owned, leased or managed approximately 2.6 million acres of timberlands located in the U.S.